rick-liyue-huang/Blog-NodeJs/README.md

 Security is always the utmost important for network, so I use XSS module and 'escape' method to avoid these attacks, and also use *'crypto'* module to encrypt the password existed in *'cryp.js'* in *'utils'* directory.
 Record the logs can be easily for the staff to know how the server works well or what happend after the server broke down.
 I also create method in *'log.js'* in *'utils'* to record the logs.
 I can select different methods to record logs in 'dev' and 'prod' environment. pm2 is a process management tool, I will use it in 'prod' environment.

 After all the process to complete the blog project, I master the basic skills and also know the intrinsic knowledge how to build one self-contained node server project.

+### Express.js

+In the Blog-Express directory, I create the same blog project, in which I use express.js for server and same Front-End-View pages.
+Here I still use *'controller'*, *'model'*, *'utils'*, *'config'* and *'db'* directories.

+Because Express already mixin with some modules, so I donot need to create all the fuctions myself, I can import 'express-session' and 'connect-redis' to create session and store it in redis.
+I also can use 'morgan' to record logs, all of which can be applied in *'app.js'*.
+Express can use middleware to create the chain programming, so I create the *'loginCheck.js'* in *'middleware'* directory, which can be used in methods in 'controller' directory to confirm the user login or not.

+### Koa2.js

+Similar as Express.js project, I still can use some coding in *'controller'*, *'model'*, *'utils'*, *'config'* and *'db'* directories.
+But Koa2 use **'async'** and **'await'** to void callback hell, so I modify the methods in methods in *'controller'* *'router'* directories.
+I also import 'koa-generic-session', 'koa-redis', 'koa-morgan' to create session and store it in redis.

+All of the three projects I use nginx to connect server-end and front-end by avoiding cross-domain problems. and also use pm2 to manage node server process in environments.

+## Project Display